-This dataset contains IDs and sentiment scores of the geo-tagged tweets related to the COVID-19 pandemic.
-The tweets are captured by an on-going project deployed at https://live.rlamsal.com.np.
-The model monitors the real-time Twitter feed for coronavirus-related tweets using 90+ different keywords and hashtags that are commonly used while referencing the pandemic.
+This dataset contains IDs and sentiment scores of geo-tagged tweets related to the COVID-19 pandemic.
+The real-time Twitter feed is monitored for coronavirus-related tweets using 90+ different keywords and hashtags that are commonly used while referencing the pandemic.
 Complying with Twitter's content redistribution policy, only the tweet IDs are shared.
 You can re-construct the dataset by hydrating these IDs.
 For detailed instructions on the hydration of tweet IDs, please read this article.

 Each CSV file contains a list of tweet IDs.
-You can use these tweet IDs to download fresh data from Twitter (hydrating the tweet IDs).
+You can use these tweet IDs to download fresh data from Twitter (read this article: hydrating tweet IDs).
 To make it easy for the NLP researchers to get access to the sentiment analysis of each collected tweet, the sentiment score computed by TextBlob has been appended as the second column.
-To hydrate the tweet IDs, you can use applications such as Hydrator (available for OS X, Windows and Linux) or twarc (python library) or QCRI's Tweets Downloader (java based).
+To hydrate the tweet IDs, you can use applications such as Hydrator (available for OS X, Windows and Linux) or twarc (python library).

 Getting the CSV files of this dataset ready for hydrating the tweet IDs: